 The Nominating and Corporate Governance Committee has recommended, and the Board has nominated, the following individuals for director: Gregory J. Divis, Dr. Eric J. Ende, Geoffrey M. Glass, Dr. Mark A. McCamish, Linda S. Palczuk and Peter J. Thornton.
 All of the nominees are current members of our Board.
-Except for Mr. Divis, our chief executive officer, all of the nominees for director have been determined to be independent under the rules of the Nasdaq Global Market.
-Our Nominating and Corporate Governance Committee has reviewed each nominee's qualifications and has recommended to our Board that each nominee be submitted to a vote of our shareholders at the Meeting, each to serve until the 2023 annual meeting of shareholders or until his or her successor is duly elected and qualified.
+Except for Mr. Divis, our Chief Executive Officer, all of the nominees for director have been determined to be independent under the rules of the Nasdaq Global Market.
+Our Nominating and Corporate Governance Committee has reviewed each nominee's qualifications and has recommended to our Board that each nominee be submitted to a vote of our shareholders at the Meeting, each to serve until the 2024 annual meeting of shareholders or until his or her successor is duly elected and qualified.
 Each of our nominees has consented to being named in this Proxy Statement and has agreed to serve if elected.
 If a nominee is unavailable to serve as a director, full discretion is reserved to the persons named as proxies to vote for another nominee proposed by the Nominating and Corporate Governance Committee and the Board, or the Board may reduce the number of directors to be elected at the Meeting.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in the Proxy Statement.
-The following table provides summary information about each director nominee as of April 1, 2022.
+The following table provides summary information about each director nominee as of April 7, 2023.
 Each director is elected annually by a majority of the votes cast.

-Director Nominee Since Principal Occupation or Experience Committees Gregory J. Divis 2019 Chief Executive Officer of the Company Dr. Eric J. Ende 2018 President at Ende BioMedical Consulting Group; Director at Matinas BioPharma, Inc. (2)(4) Geoffrey M. Glass 2018 President and Chief Executive Officer of Kiniciti, LLC (1)(2)(4) Dr. Mark A. McCamish 2019 President and Chief Executive Officer of IconOVir Bio, Inc. (2)(3) Linda S. Palczuk 2018 Chief Operating Officer and Director of Envara Health, Inc. (3)(4) Peter J. Thornton 2017 President and Chief Financial Officer of Envetec Sustainable Technologies Limited (2)(3)
+Director Nominee Since Principal Occupation or Experience Committees Gregory J. Divis 2019 Chief Executive Officer of the Company Dr. Eric J. Ende 2018 President at Ende BioMedical Consulting Group (2)(4) Geoffrey M. Glass 2018 President and Chief Executive Officer of Kiniciti, LLC (1)(2)(4) Dr. Mark A. McCamish 2019 President and Chief Executive Officer of IconOVir Bio, Inc. (2)(3) Linda S. Palczuk 2018 Chief Executive/Operating Officer of Life Sciences Companies (3)(4) Peter J. Thornton 2017 President and Chief Financial Officer of Envetec Sustainable Technologies Limited (2)(3)